nihalshetty0/video-call-app/README.md

   - Clear visual feedback for network and permission states
   - Helpful recovery flows when permissions are denied
 - **Built for Customization**:
-  - Built using shadcn/ui components for easy customization
+  - _Built using shadcn/ui_ components for easy customization
   - Modular architecture that can be extended for any use case whether you're building a telemedicine app, virtual classroom, or remote workspace

 Built on top of the reliable 100ms SDK, this template combines enterprise-grade infrastructure with carefully crafted user experiences to handle the trickiest parts of video conferencing apps.

+## Live Demo

+Check out the live demo at: [https://meet-demo.booleanfields.com](https://meet-demo.booleanfields.com/laf-bixl-dnx)

 ## Key Features